harness/developer-hub/tutorials/platform/secrets-management.md

 Verify that you have the following:

-1. The **AWS - Access Key ID** from AWS
+- The **AWS - Access Key ID** from AWS
-2. The **AWS - Secret Key ID** from AWS
+- The **AWS - Secret Key ID** from AWS
-3.  **Fork the [harnessed-example-apps](https://github.com/harness-community/harnesscd-example-apps/fork)** repository through the GitHub website.
+- A fork of the [harnessed-example-apps](https://github.com/harness-community/harnesscd-example-apps/fork) repository through the GitHub website.
     - For more information on forking a GitHub repository, go to [forking a repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) in the GitHub documentation.
-4. **Docker**.
+- **Docker**.
 For this tutorial, ensure that you have the Docker runtime installed on your Harness Delegate host.
 If you do not have the Docker runtime, use one of the following installation options:
     - [Docker for Mac](https://docs.docker.com/desktop/install/mac-install/)
     - [Docker for CentOS](https://docs.docker.com/engine/install/centos/)
     - [Docker for Ubuntu](https://docs.docker.com/engine/install/ubuntu/)